IEEE-UH-Manoa/sab.ieeeatuhm.com/_drafts/2015-2-4-Minutes.md

 # Action Items<a id="sec-11" name="sec-11"></a>

 -   [ ] Kaleo and Christian to work on the budget list
--   [ ] Kaleo to either email Gale(?) or visit in person at Holmes 246
+-   [ ] Kaleo to either email Gail or visit in person at Holmes 246
 -   [ ] Matlab form needs to be revised
 -   [ ] Matlab form revisions 2 and 3 to be posted to Github
 -   [ ] Post the CNC Mill policy paper onto the website